Sehat1137/telegram-notifier/README.md

 ## 🤝 Acknowledgments

 This action uses the excellent [sulguk](https://github.com/Tishka17/sulguk) library by `@Tishka17` for reliable Telegram message delivery.
-Special thanks to the author for creating and maintaining this wonderful library!
 We also thank the authors of the [md2tgmd](https://github.com/yym68686/md2tgmd) library for their work.
-Special thanks to the authors for creating and maintaining these wonderful libraries!

 ## 🌟 Support